Progressions Has You Covered with Overdraft Privilege

 Unexpected situations confront us almost daily.
 And it can be reassuring to know somebody’s got your back when you need some support.
 Imagine you’re out of town and your car breaks down.
 Getting it fixed will cost $400, but you only have $290 in your checking account–and your credit card is at home.
 It’s in situations like this you would probably want that debit card transaction to clear, so you wouldn’t be stranded, but rather be on your way.

-An overdraft occurs when you do not have enough money in your checking account to cover a transaction, but Progressions pays it anyway.
+An overdraft occurs when you do not have enough money in your checking account to cover a transaction, but Progressions Credit Union pays it anyway.
 We can cover your overdrafts in two different ways:

-- We also offer overdraft protection plans, such as pulling from a savings account, money market or line of credit which may be less expensive than our standard overdraft practices.
-To learn more, ask us about these plans.
+• We also offer overdraft protection plans, such as pulling from a savings account, money market or line of credit which may be less expensive than our standard overdraft practices.
+To learn more, contact us about these plans.

 We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 Even if you opt-in for this additional protection, whether or not we will authorize to pay an overdraft is based upon your relationship with the credit union.
 If we do not authorize and pay an overdraft, your transaction will be declined.